NBA releases protocols to teams for virus safety this season

 AP Basketball Writer

-The NBA released tentative health and safety protocols to its teams Tuesday, detailing how unvaccinated players will be tested far more often than their vaccinated colleagues and face a slew of other restrictions.
+The NBA released tentative health and safety protocols to its teams Tuesday, detailing how players who haven’t gotten the COVID-19 vaccination will be tested far more often than their vaccinated colleagues and face a slew of other restrictions.

 Further, unvaccinated players will be “required to remain at their residence when in their home market,” teams were told in the draft of the rules, a copy of which was obtained by The Associated Press.
 They will also need to stay on team hotel properties when on the road.
 In both cases, there are limited permissible exceptions — such as going to buy groceries, taking children to school and the like.